 For the classic drawing objects, both lower left options in the dialog are active.

 Text

-TEXL
+TEXT

-Fit width to text Word wrap text in shape
+Fit width to text W ord wrap text in shape

-🔀 Fit h e ight to text 🔀 R esize shape to fit text
+Fit height to text

-Eit to frame
+Fit to frame

-Adjust to contour
+☐ Adjust to contour

-These have the following effects.
+These options have the following effects.

-Distance from frame

-The spacing settings are added to the text.
-In this way the text block will be invisibly reduced or (with negative values) effectively made bigger.

-In the examples below, the text is centered and the text block is anchored in the upper middle part of the frame.
+Distance from frame Spacing settings are added to the text.
+In this way the text block is invisibly reduced or (with negative values) made bigger.
+In the examples below, the text (M) is centered horizontally and the text block is anchored in the upper middle part of the frame.
 Value for spacing "Above" -2 cm -1 cm 0 cm 1 cm 2 cm 3 cm The behavior is the same for classic drawing objects and shapes.
-M M М М M M

-If you anchor the text above, below, right or left, a positive spacing value positions the text in such a way that it sits close to the outside of the object frame at the anchoring point.
+M M M M M M If you anchor the text above, below, right or left, a positive spacing value positions the text in such a way that it sits close to the outside of the object frame at the anchoring point.
 Anchoring in the middle does not result in this movement.

-To add text to a straight line, it is useful to produce the line as a very thin rectangle.
-To avoid the problem above, choose the anchor point in the middle of the rectangle.
-You can then determine the exact position of the text by setting the spacing accordingly.

-Text added to the open line types Bézier curve (curves and freehand lines), Polylines (polygon and polygon 45°), and Arcs is also positioned in relation to the enclosing object frame.
+It is easier to add text to a straight line if the line is created as a very thin rectangle.
+Choose an anchor point in the middle of the rectangle and then determine the exact position of the text by setting the spacing accordingly.
+Text added to open line types such as Bézier curves (curves and freehand lines), Polylines (polygon and polygon 45°), and Arcs is also positioned in relation to the enclosing object frame.
 If you want to see the extent of this frame, just click on the object.
-To add text along one of these lines, you can use the Fontwork tool described on page 19.
+To add text along one of these lines, you can use the Fontwork tool described on page 24.
 Text added as described above is rotated when the object is rotated.
-The property settings, particularly those in relation to spacing to the frame, relate always to the situation where the object is not rotated.

-Text frames and callouts

-To test the range of setting possibilities, use a text frame or a callout with rounded corners.
+The property settings, particularly those dealing with spacing relative to the frame, relate only to situations where the object is not rotated.
+Text frames and callouts To test the range of possible settings, use a text frame or a callout with rounded corners.
 For text frames, as for rectangles, you can set the rounding in the Position and Size dialog (Slant & Corner radius) or in Points mode.
-This latter makes sense only if you have a visible outline.
-With callouts (as with text frames in Points mode), drag the larger marker in the left upper corner with the mouse to give the desired amount of rounding.
+The latter makes sense only if you have a visible outline.
+With callouts (as with text frames in Points mode), drag the larger handle in the left upper corner with the mouse to give the desired amount of rounding.
 An example of this is shown in Figure 20.

-Figure 20: Legend with rounded corners

-Unlike drawing objects, text frames and callouts support automatic line breaks and you can switch on automatic hyphenation under Tools > Language > Hyphenation.
+Figure 20: Legend with rounded corners Unlike drawing objects, text frames and callouts support automatic line breaks and you can switch on automatic hyphenation under Tools > Language > Hyphenation.
 Non-breaking dashes and protected separators are however not available.
-For a manual line break use, as elsewhere, the key combination Shift+Enter.

-With the icons \square and P you can create text frames and callouts with vertical text.
+For a manual line break, use (as elsewhere) the key combination Shift+Enter.
+With the text and callout icons ( and ) you can create text frames and callouts with vertical text.
 You need to activate Enhanced language support > Enabled for Asian languages in Tools > Options > Language Settings > Languages.
 Text frames can be rotated like drawing objects, but it is not possible to rotate callouts.

-Text frames and callouts do not have an additional text element (that would be somewhat strange!), but you still use the Text dialog to set formatting properties.
+Text frames and callouts do not have a separate text element, but you still use the Text dialog to set formatting properties.
 As soon as you have input text, the upper three settings on the left side become active (Figure 21).
 The settings for Spacing to Borders and Text anchors in the lower window area function in a similar manner to normal drawing objects and are not dealt with further here.